harshbarger/flurp/README.md

 ## How is Flurp different?

-The big difference between Flurp and similar libraries such as fp-ts (TODO: link) or ts-belt is how error states are handled.
+The big difference between Flurp and similar libraries such as [fp-ts](https://gcanti.github.io/fp-ts/) or [ts-belt](https://mobily.github.io/ts-belt/) is how error states are handled.
 Flurp does not have a Maybe or Either monad.
 Instead, it relies on `undefined` and `null` to represent error states, and it provides utilities in the `result` module to pass such values harmlessly through your pipeline.
-Essentially, Flurp provides the resilient error-handling of the traditional FP monad pattern, but without so much wrapping and unwrapping.
+This gives Flurp the resilient error-handling of the traditional FP monad pattern, but without so much wrapping and unwrapping.

 The other difference is simply which utility functions are included.
 Though Flurp does not attempt to contain every utility function found in other common libraries, it does add some distinctive functions of its own.

+## License

+BSD 3-clause license, as described in the LICENSE.md file.